keithrbennett/keithrbennett.github.io/_posts/2013-01-09-using-oracle-in-jruby-and-rails.md

 The activerecord-jdbc-adapter gem includes several JDBC jar files.
-The complete list can be found by looking at the directory names beginning with &#8220;jdbc-&#8221; on the activerecord-jdbc-adapter GitHub page [here](https://github.com/jruby/activerecord-jdbc-adapter "https://github.com/jruby/activerecord-jdbc-adapter"), and, at the time of this writing, consists of Derby, H2, Hypersonic, jTDS (SQL Server and Sybase), MySQL, Postgres, and SQLite.
+The complete list can be found by looking at the directory names beginning with "jdbc-" on the activerecord-jdbc-adapter GitHub page [here](https://github.com/jruby/activerecord-jdbc-adapter "https://github.com/jruby/activerecord-jdbc-adapter"), and, at the time of this writing, consists of Derby, H2, Hypersonic, jTDS (SQL Server and Sybase), MySQL, Postgres, and SQLite.

 ### Dealing with the Oracle JDBC Jar File

-With Oracle, it&#8217;s a different story.
-Oracle does not permit freely coping their JDBC jar file, and in order to download it, you&#8217;ll probably need to go to the Oracle [web site](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html "http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html") and log in first.
+With Oracle, it's a different story.
+Oracle does not permit freely coping their JDBC jar file, and in order to download it, you'll probably need to go to the Oracle [web site](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html "http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html") and log in first.
 It would not be legal to write an Oracle JDBC gem that packaged this jar file, so, unfortunately, extra work is required.